20 Free & Fantastic Things to Do in the Greater Boston Area

 In 1742, Wealthy merchant Peter Faneuil funded the building of this marketplace and meeting hall.
 Many important figures such as Samuel Adams have made speeches here.
 Today, the marketplace is home to numerous shops, restaurants, bars, live events, and performances.

 Tip: Be sure to check out Blink!
 A Light & Sound Extravaganza, a synchronized holiday light show featuring Holiday Pops music.
+Takes place each December.

 11. Boston Public Garden

 Adjacent to Boston Common, this beautiful garden is another must see while visiting downtown.
 The gorgeous garden is home to many unique plants and a beautiful lake.
 It’s a beautiful place to take a stroll no matter what time of year.
 When the weather is nice, you can take a relaxing ride along the famous Swan Boats.
 Movie buffs will be interested to know that several popular movies filmed here.

 The lagoon in summer vs. winter.
 Two drastically different settings, yet both are equally beautiful in their own way.